 1: The OCR wants colleges and universities to understand the impact of failing to accommodate individuals with disabilities.

 2: This letter demonstrates the broad range of university activities that the OCR considers in an IT accessibility investigation.

 In the letter, the OCR clearly defined the technical deficiencies they found and mapped them to the human experience.
-For example, after referencing as one of their findings, “Lack of captions on all videos and the inability to operate video controls using assistive technology,” they describe what that means to someone who is deaf:“Captioning for the audio portion of a video is important, as individuals who are deaf or hard of hearing may not be able to hear the auditory content.
+For example, after noting a “lack of captions on all videos and the inability to operate video controls using assistive technology,” they describe what that means to someone who is deaf:“Captioning for the audio portion of a video is important, as individuals who are deaf or hard of hearing may not be able to hear the auditory content.
 Synchronized captioning is also necessary so that a person reading captions can watch the speakers on a video and associate relevant body language and actions with speech.”

-The letter and investigation cover a broad range of university activities, including personnel, the disability services office, Blackboard, the distance learning program, and the University’s webpages related to admissions, financial aid, disability services, e-learning, library services, athletics, graduate programs, housing, and registration.
-This demonstrates the breadth of technology, policies, and personnel that the OCR considers in an investigation.
+The letter covers a broad range of university activities, including personnel, the disability services office, Blackboard, the distance learning program, and the University’s webpages related to admissions, financial aid, disability services, e-learning, library services, athletics, graduate programs, housing, and registration.
+This demonstrates the breadth of technology, policies, and personnel that the OCR considers in a compliance review.

 University of Phoenix

 In June of 2015, the OCR submitted a letter to the University of Phoenix in response to an investigation that originated from a student complaint that the University “discriminated against her and others on the basis of a disability when it switched to a new online learning platform.”

 This letter is important because, in the attached resolution agreement, it lays out Web Content Accessibility Guideline (WCAG) 2.0 standards.
 While WCAG 2.0 is considered the international standard for web accessibility, its guidelines are not referenced in any US federal accessibility laws.